Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Corbin Carroll At The Plate

-- Among qualifying hitters, he ranks 29th in batting average, while his on-base percentage ranks 28th and he is 21st in slugging.
+- Among the qualified hitters in MLB action, he ranks 21st in batting average, 26th in on-base percentage, and 17th in slugging.

-- Carroll has had an RBI in 42 games this season (35.0%), including 15 multi-RBI outings (12.5%).
+- Carroll has driven in a run in 43 games this year (35.5%), including 16 games with more than one RBI (13.2%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.